House Ways and Means chairman faces fight of his political life in Mass. primary

 “I think that we have a lot of corporate Democrats who have absolutely no idea what they're up against,” Leckey said in an interview.
 “Here’s the problem in this race: You have so many people talking about these amazing progressive policies and have absolutely no clue about the corporations that we’re up against.”

-At a recent campaign stop in Attleboro, Mermell told shoppers at a farmers market that she had a coalition big enough to win the primary and that her rivals simply didn’t.
+At a recent campaign stop in Attleboro, Mermell told shoppers at a farmers market that she had a coalition big enough to win the primary and that her rivals simply did not.
 That helped win over Sarah Brady, 64, a college administrator.

 “I think I have to be strategic about my vote and look at the people that have the best chances of winning the race,” Brady said.
 “There’s another candidate who impressed me, but I don’t want Auchincloss to win.
 I don’t want to split the vote.”